Trusted by 50,000+ customers worldwide

 Specialist providers bypass SWIFT by maintaining their own bank accounts in multiple countries.
 You send GBP to their UK account (free, instant), they convert internally at wholesale rates, then pay your recipient from their local account in the destination country.

-• No intermediary banks -- direct from local account
+• No correspondent banks — direct from local account to recipient

 • Zero transfer fees at most providers

-Example: GBP to EUR via SEPA settles in hours.
-GBP to AUD via local rails typically settles same day.
-No SWIFT messages, no intermediary fees.
+Example: GBP to EUR via SEPA settles in hours using FPS.
+GBP to AUD via local rails typically settles next working day.
+No SWIFT messages, no correspondent bank fees.

 Why specialist providers are 85-97% cheaper than banks